After music and politics Donnie Munro drawn back to 'first love' career

 The Runrig song Ubhal as Airde (the Highest Apple) was the first Gaelic song to make it into the UK Singles Chart Top Twenty after being chosen by Carlsberg to soundtrack a TV advert in 1995.

+"The work of Gordon Brown signposts this potential outcome and reflects the historic origins of the Scottish Labour Party as a genuine 'Home Rule Party'.

+"I believed at the time of the previous referendum that a Federal option should have been presented as a choice to the people of Scotland."

-Throughout this entire period however, Munro continued to paint and in the early 1990’s, whilst Rector of the University of Edinburgh he began exhibiting at the Scottish Gallery in Edinburgh.
+Throughout all these changes of direction, Munro continued to paint and in the early 1990’s, whilst Rector of the University of Edinburgh he began exhibiting at the Scottish Gallery in Edinburgh.

 On June 1, he will launch his first solo show at the gallery - On the Bay - which features composition paintings inspired by views from his house, Skorrybreac -also the name of his son Calum's Michelin-listed restaurant.